bartoszbogacz/kartomat/README.md

 # Immediate TODOs

-- Only send deltas of GameState to reduce traffic.

 - Multiple views sharing the same player.
 Change map of sockets from player->socket to socket->player

-- Ability to reset a game board

 - After a server restart a live re-joining client sends a state with very high tick counts.
 Its tick is then reset to the servers